-We have reviewed the rate of inflation of claims costs by settlement year for the past 20 years for mesothelioma direct claims, and separately for each age cohort.
-We have assessed this by analysing inflated claim costs and therefore the following chart measures the trend in the rate of superimposed inflation.
+We have reviewed the rate of inflation of claims costs by settlement year for the past 20 years for mesothelioma direct claims and cross claims separately, and separately for each age cohort.
+We have assessed this by analysing inflated claim costs and therefore the following table measures the trend in the rate of superimposed inflation.